 The Birth of an Industry

-While Jaquet-Droz’s tiny birds enchanted Europe’s nobility and high society, Swiss watchmaker Antoine Favre-Salomon was on his way to his own musical revelation.
-Salomon took the theories of the carillon and decided to replace the bells with small tuned metal strips to achieve, essentially, a miniaturized version of the mechanism.
-In 1796, his vision was realized, and the comb — and the music box we know today — was born.
-The comb created music on a smaller scale, effectively allowing for greater range and precision of sound.
-This advancement gave rise to the cylinder music box industry.
+The comb allowed not only music on a smaller scale, but it effectively allowed for a greater range and precision of sound.
+This advancement effectively gave rise to the cylinder music box industry.
 Switzerland remained the center of music box production throughout the invention’s prime, and the bustling business soon spread throughout Europe and across the Atlantic to America.
 In total, it’s estimated over 10,000 artisans were employed in the music box industry.
 Makers such as Nicole Frères, B.A.
 Bremond, Mermod Frères and Charles Paillard came on the scene, creating some of the most beautiful and prized cylinder boxes ever devised.

 Paillard, in particular, made great advancements in cylinder music box quality and is credited with introducing the Sublime Harmonie.
 For years, music box makers searched unsuccessfully for a way to increase the volume of their music boxes without creating a harsh, tinny sound.
 In 1874, Paillard invented a way to do just that with the Sublime Harmonie, an invention that called for the use of two or more combs of equal scale, each tuned alike or with a slight intentional dissonance in order to provide a louder volume without harshness.